 Musical bell sculptures combine elements of sculpture, architecture, sound, and performance in imaginative ways that have never been done before.
-In the past, bells were primarily used in tall church towers.
-Over time they were cast and set in free-standing

 Today, Christoph Paccard Bell Foundry continues its tradition of innovation by incorporating bells directly into sculptural works of art for colleges, universities, town squares, corporate complexes, and other public places.

-Each bell sculpture is fashioned to create a special atmosphere and sensation for those who experience its beauty and each bell sculpture is completely unique.
+Each bell sculpture is built to create a special atmosphere and sensation for those who experience its beauty and each bell sculpture is completely unique.
 Enhanced by the minor third intrinsic to cast bronze bells, the ringing of a bell sculpture helps create a place of reflection, peace, and introspection.